decaycs/decay-gtk/README.md

 # Info

-If you see any inconsistency.
-Create a issue.
+If you see any inconsistent when using the theme, please, consider making an Issue in this repository.